ROLE: Physical Chemist

 APPROACH: I wanted to first understand the differences between cobalt, manganese and hybrid catalysts on CO2 hydrogenation product selectivity.
 Past Somorjai research shows that a hybrid catalyst has unique rates and that methanol selectivity spikes, therefore the majority of my effort was attributed to optimizing MnOx + m-Co3O4 catalyst ratio.

-There was multiple syntheses involved including MnO nanoparticles made from Mn-oleate, a precursor from a bi-phase liquid extraction of mixing MnCl2·4H2O and Na-oleate.
+There were multiple syntheses involved including MnO nanoparticles made from Mn-oleate, a precursor from a bi-phase liquid extraction of mixing MnCl2·4H2O and Na-oleate.

 To synthesize m-Co3O4 we used KIT-6 (shown as blue silica compound on the left) was made from P-123, HCl, water, and n-butanol.
 Toluene was added with cobalt (II) nitrate hexahydrate to fill pores with cobalt.